hrubanj/webpage/_posts/2023-10-17-controlling-home-power-plant-with-ai-part-1.markdown

 ### Introduction
 My parents installed solar panels on their house's roof.
 Besides consuming generated electricity, they can sell the excess to the grid.

-You can save a lot of money if you optimize when to sell and when to store the electricity, because its prices fluctuate.
+Electricity prices fluctuate.
+You can save a lot of money if you optimize when to sell it and when to store it.

 My brother and I thought it was a fun problem to solve.
 So, we decided to take a stab at it.